-1. Navigate to Administration > Call Center Administration > VDN Call Profile Setup.

-CMS Supervisor displays the list of VDN call profiles administered for the current ACD.

-2. In the Current ACD drop-down list, select the active ACD for which you want to administer VDN call profiles.

-CMS Supervisor displays the list of VDN call profiles administered for the selected ACD.

-4. In the Acceptable service level field, enter the speed of answer objective for the profile.

-Acceptable service level represents the maximum number of seconds it should take for a call to be answered.
+- 1. Navigate to Administration > Call Center Administration > VDN Call Profile Setup. - CMS Supervisor displays the list of VDN call profiles administered for the current ACD. - 2.
+In the Current ACD drop-down list, select the active ACD for which you want to administer VDN call profiles. - CMS Supervisor displays the list of VDN call profiles administered for the selected ACD. - 3.
+Click Modify on the item you want to modify. - CMS Supervisor displays the Modify Item window. - 4.
+In the Acceptable service level field, enter the speed of answer objective for the profile. - Acceptable service level represents the maximum number of seconds it should take for a call to be answered.
 Valid values are 0 to 9999.
 This value should be no larger than the number of seconds in the intrahour interval that is set on CMS.
 For example, 1800 for a 30-minute intrahour interval or 3600 for a 60-minute intrahour interval.
-You must enter a value in this field.

-5. In the Service Level Increments (seconds) fields, enter a progressively greater number of seconds in each To field.
-Each field can support values from 0 to 999.

-If the unanswered call surpasses the time limit for an increment, it moves on to the next increment.
-For example, $0 \pm 5 \pm 10 \pm 25$ represents 0 to 5 seconds, 6 to 10 seconds, and 11 to 25 seconds.

-Each of the nine increments can vary in length.
-For example, 0 to 15, 16 to 20, 21 to 26, 27 to 38, 39 to 43, and so forth.

-6. Click OK to commit the operation.
-Click Cancel to cancel the operation.

-CMS Supervisor displays a message warning you about any issues that may arise with the change you are making.

-7. Click Yes to continue with the change.
-Click No to cancel the operation.
+You must enter a value in this field. - 5.
+In the Service Level Increments (seconds) fields, enter a progressively greater number of seconds in each To field.
+Each field can support values from 0 to 999. - If the unanswered call surpasses the time limit for an increment, it moves on to the next increment.
+For example, 0 to 5 to 10 to 25 represents 0 to 5 seconds, 6 to 10 seconds, and 11 to 25 seconds. - Each of the nine increments can vary in length.
+For example, 0 to 15, 16 to 20, 21 to 26, 27 to 38, 39 to 43, and so forth. - 6.
+Click OK to commit the operation.
+Click Cancel to cancel the operation. - CMS Supervisor displays a message warning you about any issues that may arise with the change you are making. - 7.
+Click Yes to continue with the change.
+Click No to cancel the operation. - CMS Supervisor displays a confirmation message. - 8.
+Click OK. - CMS Supervisor displays an updated list of items.